 Visit Solana Beach If you’re visiting La Jolla, you’re probably interested in the beach.
 While…

 Running parallel to historic Highway 101, the beaches in Encinitas are some of the best hidden gems in San Diego’s North County Coastal region.
 From soft white sand to picturesque rocky bluffs and legendary surf spots along the coast, the beaches in this quaint surf town in Southern California offer a little something for everyone.
 An eclectic mix of ‘60s-inspired beach culture combined with boutique shops, contemporary restaurants, and yoga studios, Encinitas is a vibrant beach town where the traditional SoCal surf scene still flourishes.
 Here is your guide to the best beaches in the city of Encinitas!
+Then when you’re hungry or ready for happy hour, check out our list of Encinitas bars that are worth checking out.

 Popular Activities at Encinitas Beaches